rjmfernandes/kafkaStreamsRefactor/kafkaStreamsRefactor0/README.md

 Just run the io.confluent.developer.App class.

-You should see on the mongo express interface on http://localhost:18081 with user/password admin/pass for the database demo, the new collection order getting populated with the joined data by the streams app.
+You should see on the mongo express interface on http://localhost:18081 with user/password admin/pass for the database demo, the new collection orders getting populated with the joined data by the streams app.